Tim-Maes/Tim-Maes.github.io/_posts/2025-12-15-faceted-search.md

 // CreatedAt: Created Date (DateRange)
 ```

-This is perfect for building dynamic filter UIs—your frontend can discover what facets exist without hardcoding them.
+This is perfect for building dynamic filter UIsï¿½your frontend can discover what facets exist without hardcoding them.

 ## It's Real SQL, Not In-Memory Filtering